August 2, 2019

 You know you’re going to need certain expert witnesses for a case, but you might not be sure of the best specialty to address standard of care or damages.
 A nurse consultant can strategize these areas of the case with you, helping you decide which medical specialists are needed, and for what purpose.

-A nurse consultant can identify information gaps that are crucial to the pursuant of the case.
+A nurse consultant can identify information gaps that are crucial to pursuing the case.

 When you review the details of a case, it may seem like all the pieces are there.
 When a nurse consultant takes a look a look at the records, he or she may have a different perspective.
 They may notice missing records, or lack of information that could affect the outcome of the case.
 A nurse consultant will point out these gaps so you’re prepared ahead of time.